Patient education: Bronchiolitis (and RSV) in infants and children (Beyond the Basics)

 This topic review discusses the causes, signs and symptoms, and usual treatment of bronchiolitis in infants and children.
 More detailed information about bronchiolitis is available by subscription.
 (See "Bronchiolitis in infants and children: Clinical features and diagnosis" and "Bronchiolitis in infants and children: Treatment, outcome, and prevention".)

 Bronchiolitis is typically caused by a virus.
 Respiratory syncytial virus (RSV) is the most common cause.
 In the northern hemisphere, RSV outbreaks usually occur from November to April with a peak in January or February.
 In the southern hemisphere, wintertime epidemics occur from May to September, with a peak in May, June, or July.
 In tropical and semitropical climates, the seasonal outbreaks usually are associated with the rainy season.

 Virtually everyone will have been infected with RSV by the age of three years.
 It is common to be infected more than once, even in the same RSV season; however, subsequent infections are usually milder.
 (See "Respiratory syncytial virus infection: Clinical features and diagnosis".)

-Children who are older than two years typically do not develop bronchiolitis, but can be infected with RSV.
+Children who are older than two years typically do not develop bronchiolitis but can be infected with RSV.
 RSV infection is common in children older than two years.
-It usually causes symptoms similar to those of the common cold or mild wheezing and at times the illness is significant enough to require evaluation by a health care provider.
-(See "Patient information: The common cold in children (Beyond the Basics)".)
+It usually causes symptoms similar to those of the common cold or mild wheezing, and at times, the illness is significant enough to require evaluation by a health care provider.
+(See "Patient education: The common cold in children (Beyond the Basics)".)